- Know the benefits of resistance exercise.

 In this, more force is applied to the end range of motion than during the beginning or middle.

 A good example of this is the squat.
-It is typically easier to lift more weight at the top of the squat compared to the bottom and middle.
+Lifting more weight at the squat’s top than at the bottom and middle is typically easier.

 Descending Strength Curve

-This is the opposite of the ascending curve and it has the load being easier at the bottom range of motion.
+This is the opposite of the ascending curve and the load is easier at the bottom range of motion.

 Rowing exercises are a good example of ease at the beginning of the move compared to the end.